bamos/bamos.github.io/_posts/2014-12-12-rank-writing.md

 wordy diction.

 ## write-good
-[write-good][write-good] is by Brian Ford providing a linter for English prose using techniques from [here](http://matt.might.net/articles/shell-scripts-for-passive-voice-weasel-words-duplicates/) and [here](https://github.com/devd/Academic-Writing-Check).
+[write-good][write-good] is by Brian Ford and provides a linter for English prose with techniques from [here](http://matt.might.net/articles/shell-scripts-for-passive-voice-weasel-words-duplicates/) and [here](https://github.com/devd/Academic-Writing-Check).